meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Finished my first course in SuperHi!
 Now on to a bit more of the homework.

 **Thoughts:** The Javascript seemed to move really fast at the end of the Superhi tutorial.
 Planning on jumping back in to Free Code Camp to get more of a solid foundation before doing anything more complex.

+### Day 20: January 5, 2018

+**Today's Progress**: Worked on SuperHi's Lola's Cookery School project.
+I enjoyed putting together all the HTML.
+The CSS will definitely take more than one hour to finish.

+**Thoughts:** Stacking images...that's something I need a refresher on.